VainF/DeepLabV3Plus-Pytorch/README.md

 #### Visualize training (Optional)

 Start visdom sever for visualization.
+Please remove '--enable_vis' if visualization is not needed.

 ```bash
 # Run visdom server on port 8097
 visdom -port 8097